-In the context of internal conflict, non-state actors can also establish social order within specific peripheral territories, regulating most public and private affairs and enforcing rules in what constitutes a de facto pseudo-state.
+In the context of internal conflict, non-state actors can also establish social order within specific peripheral territories.
+They can also regulate most public and private affairs and enforce rules in what constitutes a de facto pseudo-state.

 In this context, situations that end up in the withdrawal of the ruling actor generate a vacuum of power that other armed groups often rush in to fill.

 From January 2009 to June 2017 over 500 social leaders were killed in Colombia, and this pattern seems to have experienced an important increase at the beginning of 2015 (see Figure 1).

 The final peace agreement, signed at the end of 2016, is probably the most important political achievement of a country that faced over five decades of internal armed conflict.

 Using a triple differences strategy, we show that the killing of social leaders increased disproportionally after the start of FARC’s permanent cease fire in places previously dominated by this insurgency and located in the proximity of areas with presence of other armed groups.

 When the permanent ceasefire is announced (vertical line), the number of social leaders killed remains almost constant in municipalities with FARC presence prior to the cease-fire, but not exposed to the influence of other armed groups.
-In contrast, the killing of leaders increases dramatically in areas both controlled by FARC and exposed to the influence of other armed groups.

 Because the incapacity of FARC insurgency to oppose violently, the permanent ceasefire facilitated the arrival of other illegal armed actors to territories traditionally dominated by this insurgency.

-Consistent with this interpretation, we find that the killing social leaders is not explained by either a strategy of indiscriminate killings of civilians or a differential change of reporting rates in previously FARC-controlled areas after the ceasefire.
+Thus, it is not explained by either a strategy of indiscriminate killings of civilians or a differential change of reporting rates in previously FARC-controlled areas after the ceasefire.